Sydney-Informatics-Hub/riaf-health/ragpipe/templates/Review1.md

 - Accuracy: All factual information should be accurate and verifiable.
 - Needs to articulate the problem/need well
 - Target specific: Needs to understand target audience for the impact (geographic reach, demographics, end-users)
-- Contextual: Needs to start categorising the research into a broad field with contextual information for framing around the normal pathway to impact in that discipline.
+- Contextual: Needs to start categorising the research into a broad field with contextual information for the impact in that discipline or health sector.
 - Solution specific:  Needs to capture what burden in the health system its focussed on solving.
-- Avoid duplicate or similar responses.
+- Avoid duplication of points that have been already mentioned in previous answers.

+Instructions:
+Only provide in response suggestions that need improvement.